ga-wdi-lessons/ruby-oop/readme.md

 # => 3
 ```

-But there's somehting weird going on here: note that we aren't counting the number of Steves, Jorges, or Juans.
+But there's something weird going on here: note that we aren't counting the number of Steves, Jorges or Juans.
 Think about what `.count` might be returning; more on this in a moment!

 A variable name beginning with `@@` is a **class variable**.
 Every instance of a class has the same value for this variable.
-It cannot be accessed with `attr_accessor`
+It cannot be accessed with `attr_accessor`.

-### Methods (11:25 - 11:30, 5 min)
+### Methods (5 minutes / 1:30)

 `.full_name` is an *instance method*: it's called on an instance of User.